tryigit/EsimEnable/README.md

 > If you can't find it use **Activity Launcher**.

 # Esim Enable
-Way to activate esim in chinese rom (Xiaomi).
+Way to activate esim in china rom (Xiaomi).
 Please use stable magisk for best compatibility.

 # Esim App Updates